jbean1597/PersonalPortfolio/README.md

-# Jake_Bean_Portfolio
+# Jake Bean - Personal Projects
 Data Science and Analytics Portfolio

+## Index
+This repository contains all of the projects that I have done while teaching myself coding.
+I have separated them into two types: Data Analytics and Scripts.
+  1. Data Analytics
+  2. Scripts

-# Project 1: Country-wide Happiness as a proxy of Food Security and Quality
+# Project 1: Countrywide Happiness as a proxy of Food Security and Quality
 * Data sourced from World Happiness Project and Global Food Security Index reports (2015-2019)
 * Global Food Security Index tracks afforablilty, availability, and quality of food in the country (https://foodsecurityindex.eiu.com/)
 * World Happiness Project reports a generalized score after analyzing multiple key metrics such as societal freedom, GDP per capita, and more (https://worldhappiness.report/ed/2020/)